jamiemetcalfe18/NewbBot/README.md

-# NewBot
+# NewbBot
-A discord bot for the Newbie Tuesday Gaming League!
+A custom discord bot for the Newbie Tuesday Gaming League!